 And of course, we couldn’t help indulging ourselves in a little deep-fried food, which is the hallmark of the Fair.
 The fried green tomatoes were delicious.

-See many more photos of our typographic tour over on Flickr or in the slideshow below.
+See many more photos of our typographic tour over on Flickr.